REQUEST AN APPOINTMENT

-Patients who are candidates for a SCS have often tried and fail conservative therapies, would not benefit from additional surgery, or do not want to pursue surgery due to risks or long recovery.
-Patients who are recommended to try an SCS have usually had chronic debilitating pain for more than 3 months.
+Candidates for a spinal cord stimulator have often tried conservative therapies and had no pain relief, would not benefit from additional surgery, or do not want to pursue surgery due to risks or long recovery.
+Spinal cord stimulation therapy is generally recommended for patients who have usually had debilitating chronic pain for more than 3 months.

-The procedure is done by a physician under fluoroscopy (xray).
+The spinal cord stimulator trial procedure is done by a physician at an outpatient surgery center.
 You will be receiving sedation through an IV prior to the procedure.
-You will be brought into the procedure room and lay on your stomach on a special table.
-Your skin will be cleaned at the injection sites and a local anesthetic will be used to numb your skin.
-Two temporary leads for the SCS will be placed using a small needle along the area of the spinal cord that correlates to your area of pain.
-Once the leads are placed they will be connected to an external battery and covered by a large bandage.
-You will get to go home and use the SCS in your daily life for one week.
+Our staff will bring you into the procedure room where you will be laid on your stomach on a special table.
+Nurses will clean your skin at the injection sites and apply a local anesthetic to numb your skin.
+A physician will use a small needle to place two temporary leads for the spinal cord stimulator along the area of the spine that correlates with your pain.
+Once the leads are placed, they are connected to an external battery and covered by a large bandage.
+You will get to go home and use the trial stimulator in your daily life for one week.
 You will be instructed to avoid getting the bandages wet and you will only be allowed to sponge bathe.
-You will return to the clinic 2-3 days after your temporary leads have been placed to check your lead insertion site and fine tune stimulation.
-The representative from the device manufacturer and the nurse will be present for this appointment.
-You will return to the clinic one week following your lead placement for removal of the leads by a nurse.
+You will return to the clinic two to three days after your temporary leads have been placed, at which time a nurse will examine your lead insertion site and a representative from the device manufacturer will fine tune stimulation.
+You will return to the clinic one week after your lead placement to have the leads removed.
 At this time you will discuss the amount of pain relief you received during the trial.
-If you decided to pursue an implanted system, we will submit to your insurance company for another prior authorization for the implant.
+If you decided to pursue an implanted spinal cord stimulator, we will work with your insurance company to get the implant approved.